-Whenever there’s an accident involving a commercial truck, whether an 18-wheeler, semi, tractor-trailer or big rigs, it can be fatal not only for the truck driver but for the occupants of the other vehicles and passers-by.
+Our Kansas City truck accident lawyer knows that, whenever there’s an accident involving a commercial truck, whether an 18-wheeler, semi, tractor-trailer or big rigs, the accident can be fatal not only for the truck driver but for the occupants of the other vehicles and passers-by.
 To prevent such a disaster, it’s crucial to know what may lead to a truck rollover accident and understand how truck rollover accidents can be avoided.

 These four factors are common causes of a truck rollover accidents that our truck accident law firm has seen in Kansas City and throughout Kansas and Missouri.

 A truck driver’s negligent actions or inexperience can be both the primary cause or a contributing factor in a truck rollover accident.
 One all too frequent example is a truck being driven over the speed limit or at unsafe speeds given the weather conditions or terrain.